lifeart/els-addon-typed-templates/README.md

 ## Is it stable?

-* Sometimes it may crash your language server, don't worry.
+* Sometimes it may crash your language server, don't worry it will awake automatically.